 - Specific access device settings mobile

-- View threat prevention network data
+- View DNS Security network data

-- View threat prevention network settings
+- View DNS Security network settings

-- Edit threat prevention network settings
+- Edit DNS Security network settings

 Manage Email Security Network Settings area - Ability to view and/ or edit the Email Security Network Settings area.